Contact and Office Hours

 Awards, Honors, and Service

-I am currently on the Academic Policy Committee and am Acting Chair of English for spring 2013.
 I am a River Watcher with the Musconetcong Watershed Association, which means I attend training refresher sessions every year and do monitoring of the health of the Musconetcong River along with a team of volunteers.
 I recently received an award for excellence in teaching from Wagner College (Fall 2012).